ariadne-cps/website/content/tutorial.md

   2. [Construction of a model](#2-system-model-construction) for the system;
   3. [Analysis of the model](#3-system-model-analysis), in terms of both evolution and verification.

-Ariadne currently uses a programmatic C++ approach to describe a model and analyze it.
+Ariadne currently uses a programmatic C++ approach to describe a model and analyse it.
 The full code presented in the following is available [here](https://bitbucket.org/ariadne-cps/release-1.0/src/HEAD/tutorial/) as a simple self contained example with extensive comments.
 After following this tutorial, we encourage to play with the example in order to better understand the behavior of the modeled system.

 # 1 - The system